 “I get it.
 You’re busy.”

-There was a beep, the sliding door to the booth lighting up in a pleasant cream.
+There was a beep, the sliding door to the booth lighting up in pleasant cream.
 I slipped my mask back on, watching Gaia do the same.
-The door opened, a server in a black slate with black gloves and a black mask setting a bottle of wine and two glasses on the table.
+The door opened, a server in a black slate with black gloves and a black mask setting a bottle of wine and one glass on the table.
 Then they were gone, leaving us once again alone.

 I removed my mask, reaching for the bottle and unscrewing the twist-off lid.
-“A pinot?”
+“An entire bottle just for me?”
 I asked, one eyebrow raised.

-I poured us both a small glass of the purple liquid, swirling mine before raising it to my nose.
+I poured myself a small glass of the purple liquid, swirling it before raising it to my nose.
 It smelled mountainous, volcanic soil mixed with dark berries.
 Gaia had always known my taste.
 “Cheers,” I said.
 “To never losing sight of what really matters.”

 “What does really matter?”
 Gaia asked.